exacaster/lighter/frontend/README.md

 ### `yarn start`

 Lighter API application should be running on `http://localhost:8080` for UI to work.
+[Click here](../dev/README.md) to see how to start Lighter backend locally.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.